 Religion & Ethics Newsweekly has printed the names of religious holidays on monthly calendars with roll over hotlinks explaining the meaning of the holiday.

 Holidays are placed on a list by name in date order followed by a listing of the religious tradition that observes the holiday on that date.
 There is a link to an alphabetical list of holidays and their meaning.

-In Public Schools, Which Holidays Are Holidays?
+In Public Schools, When Should Holy Days Become Holidays?

 In this commentary, Charles Haynes guides school leaders to ask the right constitutional questions in considering religious holy days when determining their school calendar.

 Religious Holidays in Public Schools: Passover and Easter

 Teaching About the Jewish High Holidays Rosh Hashanah & Yom Kip